Dave Johnson (comics): Career

-He started working at a studio called Gaijin Studios in Atlanta.
-It had several well known artists based there, including Adam Hughes, Brian Stelfreeze, Cully Hammer and Jason Pearson.
+He is one of the original members of Gaijin Studios in Atlanta, along with a number of other well-known artists, including Adam Hughes, Brian Stelfreeze, Cully Hamner and Jason Pearson.

 In 2002 Johnson was awarded the 2002 Eisner Award for Best Cover Artist for his work on the DC Comics book Detective Comics and the DC/Vertigo book 100 Bullets.
 He had published covers for Detective Comics for a two-year long run.

 In April 2022, Johnson was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Johnson would provide one of the covers to the softcover version of the book.

 Johnson created the poster for the American TV series Agents of S.H.I.E.L.D. episode "Afterlife".